 Examples include judging people positively or negatively based on their age, first/last name, achievements (such as graduating from a “famous” university or attending an “unknown” one), or how attractive/tall they are.
 Unconscious bias can even sneakily creep in regarding a person’s position in the interview process: if that person follows someone less or more suitable, they will be unconsciously judged better or worse by comparison.

 Many organizations have adopted unconscious bias employee training at the workplace.
 As this Forbes article points out, 2020 was a banner year for unconscious bias awareness.
-The global reaction to the death of George Floyd and the ensuing Black Lives Matter protests brought the need to address this issue to the forefront of the world’s consciousness.
+The global reaction to the death of George Floyd and the ensuing Black Lives Matter protests brought the need to address this issue and bring underrepresented communities to the forefront of the world’s consciousness.

 Unfortunately, many suggest that this kind of training is a waste of time.
 Critics say that it does not work.
 They are correct…and incorrect.

 They say that participants’ awareness of unconscious bias does change during training.
 However, it does not affect the participants’ future behavior.

 Further investigation has found that effective unconscious bias training depends on two main factors.

 A one-off, 30-60 minutes of training is not enough.
 This is especially true if your training consists of just a “one and done” course in your organization’s diversity programs.

 A better approach appears to be an initial training course followed up by refreshers are reasonable intervals.